Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 4.0

-Sturdy build; fabric choice still matters for wear.
+Sturdy overall, but fabric choice still matters.

 Ease of movement and flexibility